 “But it works… I read it in the news!”

-Stories in the news about alternative therapies are usually framed in the words of a patient talking about their own cancer journey.
+Stories in the news about alternative therapies are usually framed in the words of a single patient talking about their own cancer journey.
 But this is neither scientific proof nor any kind of guarantee that a treatment is effective or safe.
-People pushing alternative therapies frequently wheel out stories from ‘survivors’ who are apparently alive due to their treatments, yet without providing solid evidence to prove it is true.
+People pushing alternative therapies frequently wheel out stories from ‘survivors’ who are apparently alive due to their treatments, yet without providing solid evidence to prove it is true, solid evidence that the actual ‘miracle’ drug was the reason for the improvement rather than something else of a previous or concurrent conventional treatment.
 This raises false hope and unrealistic expectations that there is a hidden miracle cure that can be unlocked for the right price, or by eating exactly the right foods.

 Those selling and promoting alternative treatments rarely discuss the risks, especially the biggest risk of all – missing that small window of opportunity to hit a cancer with the best conventional (and proven) treatment possible.